 However, due to the sheer number of resorts throughout Walt Disney World, even if Holiday Services decorates two hotels in a single night, the process would still take over two weeks to complete.
 Moreover, there are no hard and fast rules as to the order that resorts receive their decorations.
 It varies from year to year.

-With all of that said, if you’re visiting on or after November 8, 2019, you will find that 75% of the Walt Disney World theme parks are decorated and some of the resorts are decorated.
-If you visit a week after that, you’ll still find 75% of the parks decorated, but now half of the resorts will also be decorated.
+By November 4, 2023, you will find that the 3 of the 4 Walt Disney World theme parks are either partially or fully decorated and some of the resorts are decorated.
+If you visit a week after that, you’ll have the same amount of in-park decorations, but now half of the resorts will also be decorated.
 Another week and the resorts will be totally decorated.
 Visit for Thanksgiving week or at any point in December, and everything at Walt Disney World will be decked out for Christmas!

 What do you think of Walt Disney World’s ‘process’ for getting decked out for the holidays?
-Is November 8 too early for Christmas decorations?
+Is November 4, 2023 too early for Christmas decorations?
 Are you excited to experience the holidays at WDW?
 Any questions we can help you answer?
 Hearing your feedback is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!